 Speak at a regular pace

-Controlling your nerves and speaking at a good pace is difficult during in-person interviews, but it can be even easier to get carried away and speak quickly when you are not in the room with your interviewers.
+Controlling your nerves and speaking at a good pace is difficult during in-person interviews, but it can be even easier to get carried away and speak quickly when you’re not in the room with your interviewers.

-Practise speaking your answers beforehand – record yourself and listen back to ensure you are as clear and intelligible as possible.
+Practise speaking your answers beforehand – record yourself and listen back to ensure you’re as clear and intelligible as possible.

 On the day, remind yourself to talk slowly and take a deep breath before you start answering a question.
-You may even like to put a post-it note on your laptop to remind yourself to do this.
+You may even like to put a post-it note on your laptop to remind yourself to slow down.

 Lights, camera, action

 The key to success at this stage is twofold and very simple: taking it seriously enough to prepare beforehand and staying calm, which is much easier when you feel prepared.